Thiru Thiru Thuru Thuru: Plot

-Srinivasan (Mouli) is an owner of Ad-Agency which is going on a loss.
+Srinivasan (Mouli) is an owner of a loss-making advertising agency.
 To make his company stand up he expects a great project from big company Johnson and Johnson.
 During a meeting for the project discussion Arjun (Ajmal Ameer) the art executive and a pet of Srinivasan, disappoints the clients with his mischievous behaviour.
 To convince the clients who are reluctant to give the project to them, Srinivasan produces the ad at his own risk with his own money, on the agreement that the project will be accepted if everything is done perfectly.

 The baby who is scheduled to act in the ad gets sick and Arjun and his colleague Archana try to find a new baby, else shooting will be cancelled.
 Arjun finds a cute baby on the road and asks his mother, who refuses the proposal.
 While convincing, the mother faces an accident.
 Arjun admits her in the hospital and meanwhile takes the baby to the client and gets their approval.
 Arjun returns to hospital to find the mother and found that she left without caring about the baby.
 Arjun takes the baby to the police station and discusses the issue with police friend.
 He then takes the baby to his home accompanied by Archana.
 The ad shooting is finished, but awaits client approval who demands written no objection agreement duly signed by the baby's parents within next three days to avoid future issues, else the project will not approved and money spent will also not be compensated.